Base Managers and Port Agents Management

 Managing a decentralized fleet without a dedicated module often leads to “information silos” and inconsistent service.

-1. Global Brand Consistency: It ensures that your brand’s quality doesn’t fluctuate between locations.
+1. Global Brand Consistency: It ensures your brand’s quality doesn’t fluctuate across locations.

-2. Streamlined Logistics: Port agents can be updated in real-time about vessel ETAs, reducing wait times and administrative errors.
+2. Streamlined Logistics: Port agents can be updated in real time on vessel ETAs, reducing wait times and administrative errors.

 3. Accountability: By tracking KPIs (Key Performance Indicators) for each base, you can identify which regions are performing well and which need operational support.